 - Venue: Allianz Stadium, Sydney

 - Kick-off: 06:00 BST

-Coverage: Live commentary on BBC Radio Wales, BBC Radio Cymru and BBC Sport website.
-Live score updates on BBC Sport website
+Coverage: Live commentary on BBC Radio Wales, BBC Radio Cymru and online & live score on BBC Sport website

 Wales's Tri-Nations wins in Southern Hemisphere

 - 21 June 1969:

 - 18 June 1987:

 Australia 21-22 Wales (Rugby World Cup third-placed play-off, Rotorua)

 "And they'll keep on going until the very bitter end because they don't want to be the first southern hemisphere side to lose at home to Wales.

 "So they are going to dig deep and the unfortunate thing is we gave them an opportunity to come back on Saturday."